lexx27/currentjs/README.md

 **classname**: The class name inserted to the active links. default `'active'`
 **startonly**: In some cases you want to activate a link that only contains a part only of the url path.
 For example if your are at `http://yoursite.com/admin/user` you would like a link with href `/admin/` to be considered as active.
 Because you are in the admin area. default `false`
 **async**: Add the active class when clicking on a menu link.
 Useful for applications that combine menu with ajax and ordinary links. default: false
+**segments**: You can set how many segment will the scripts check.
+For example, Lets say that you are at the url https://github.com/lexx27/currentjs/wiki and your navigation href has https://github.com/lexx27/currentjs.
+In order to be considered as active you have to set segments as 2.
+It will compare only the fitst two url segments

 Full example
 -----